Chinese guardian lions

-Chinese guardian lions, or imperial guardian lions, are a traditional Chinese architectural ornament, but the origins lie deep in much older Indian Buddhist traditions.
+Chinese guardian lions, or imperial guardian lions, are a traditional Chinese architectural ornament.
 Typically made of stone, they are also known as stone lions or shishi (石獅 (shíshī)).
-They are known in colloquial English as lion dogs or foo dogs / fu dogs.
-The concept, which originated and became popular in Chinese Buddhism, features a pair of highly stylized lions—often one male with a ball which represents the material elements and one female with a cub—which represents the element of spirit, were thought to protect the building from harmful spiritual influences and harmful people that might be a threat.
-Used in imperial Chinese palaces and tombs, the lions subsequently spread to other parts of Asia including Japan (see komainu), Korea, Philippines, Tibet, Thailand, Myanmar, Vietnam, Sri Lanka, Nepal, Cambodia, Laos, and Malaysia.
+They are known in colloquial English as lion dogs, foo dogs, or fu dogs.
+The concept, which originated and became popular in Chinese Buddhism, features a pair of Asiatic lions — often one male with a ball that represents the material elements and one female with a cub that represents the element of spirit — that were thought to protect the building from harmful spiritual influences and harmful people that might be a threat.
+Used in imperial Chinese palaces and tombs, the lions subsequently spread to other parts of Asia including Japan (see komainu), Korea, Mongolia, the Philippines, Tibet, Thailand, Myanmar, Vietnam, Sri Lanka, India, Nepal, Cambodia, Laos, Singapore, and Malaysia.

 Description

 Statues of guardian lions have traditionally stood in front of Chinese Imperial palaces, Imperial tombs, government offices, temples, and the homes of government officials and the wealthy, and were believed to have powerful mythic protective benefits.
 They are also used in other artistic contexts, for example on door-knockers, and in pottery.
 Pairs of guardian lion statues are still common and symbolic elements at the entrances to restaurants, hotels, supermarkets and other structures, with one sitting on each side of the entrance, in China and in other places around the world where the Chinese people have immigrated and settled, especially in local Chinatowns.

 The lions are usually depicted in pairs.
-When used as statuary the pair would consist of a male leaning his paw upon an embroidered ball (in imperial contexts, representing supremacy over the world) and a female restraining a playful cub that is on its back (representing nurture).
+When used as statuary, the pair would consist of a male leaning his paw upon an embroidered ball (in imperial contexts, representing supremacy over the world) and a female restraining a playful cub that is on its back (representing nurture).

 Etymology

 Guardian lions are referred to in various ways depending on language and context.
-In Chinese they are traditionally called simply shi (獅 (shī)) meaning lion—the word shi itself is thought to be derived from the Persian word šer.
+In Chinese, they are traditionally called simply shi (獅 (shī)) meaning lion—the word shi itself is thought to be derived from the Persian word šer.
 Lions were first presented to the Han court by emissaries from Central Asia and Persia, and were already popularly depicted as guardian figures by the sixth century AD.
-Today the guardian lions are more usually specified by reference to the medium or material, for example:
+Today, the guardian lions are more usually specified by reference to the medium or material, for example: